Bobcats in Connecticut

 Anyone who finds a ROAD-KILLED BOBCAT is urged to call the Wildlife Division at 860-424-3011 and provide location details.
 (Please DO NOT report sightings of live bobcats at this number -- see below on how to report sightings.)
 To ensure the bobcat carcass remains until DEEP staff are able to collect it, we additionally ask (if the situation is SAFE) that you move the bobcat further from the road and cover it with branches or a bag.
 Avoid handling the carcass and use a shovel, branch, or other item to move it.

-Citizen Science: Report Your Observations!
+Community Science: Report Your Observations!

 To determine bobcat abundance and distribution, we are relying on help from Connecticut residents to report observations of bobcats.
 Reports from the public are greatly appreciated and will be invaluable towards understanding the current bobcat population in Connecticut.